scaljeri/oh-my-mock/README.md

    1) There is no cached response and the call will pass through to the API.
 OhMyMock will cache the response.
-   2) There is a cached response, but it is not active and the call will pass through to the API
+   2) There is a cached response, but it is not active and the call will pass through to the API.
+If the status-code is not yet present OhMyMock will cache the response!
    3) There is an active cache and it will be served as the response

 Finally, if OhMyMock is disabled or the popup is closed, the original Fetch and XmlHttpRequest objects